 Children and young people are always welcome, and at least once a month we offer worship that is especially suitable for them.
-Details of this and other children’s activities can be found in this brochure – one of a number of items accessible from our gradually evolving downloads page.
+Details of this and other children’s activities can be found in this brochure – one of a number of items accessible from our downloads page.

 Also on the website is our parish magazine: this month’s edition, and an archive of previous editions.
 This and many other good things can be found via the Menu Bar above.